dgburr/H743ZI2-ethernet/README.md

 # Why is it needed?

-The ethernet driver provided by ST in STM32CubeIDE/STM32CubeMX is extremely buggy and unstable.
+This driver is needed because the ethernet driver provided by ST in STM32CubeIDE/STM32CubeMX is extremely buggy and unstable.

 # Setup instructions